Species (‘wild roses’)

 Grandifloras have a shorter stem than the Hybrid Tea, but with clustered, large, double blossoms.
 They have the same hardiness zones and also bloom repeatedly.
 They are normally without fragrance.

 Floribundas were introduced in 1930.
 The original floribundas were the result of crosses of Hybrid Tea roses and an old-fashioned class of rose called Polyanthas.
 These are relatively compact bushes with excellent hardiness and disease resistance that produce large clusters of blooms.
 They are continuous bloomers and have the same color range as the Hybrid Teas.
-Floribundas will adapt to a wide range of soil and temperature conditions.
-They are great in containers.
+They will adapt to a wide range of soil and temperature conditions.
+They also work really well in containers.

 Modern Shrub Roses (Landscape Rose)